-- Completes clinical assessments for Veterans referred from The Department if Homeless Services (DHS).
+- Completes clinical assessments for Veteran preferred from The Department if Homeless Services (DHS).

 - Provides direct clinical services including individual, group, and crisis intervention as clinically indicated, including (but not limited to): outreach, assessment, evaluation, treatment planning, group and individual clinical psychoeducation and psychotherapy, skills development, crisis intervention, discharge planning, and referral.